SimonUlu/thesis-boutique-shop/custom-docs/monitoring/grafana/grafana-setup.md

-# Start this documentation after building the prometheus server

-## Grafana Setup on kubernetes cluster
+# Grafana Setup on kubernetes cluster

 Note: All files for the setup are provided by Bibin Wilson on his git-repo (git clone https://github.com/bibinwilson/kubernetes-grafana.git)

-1. Create a folder grafana
+## 1. Create a folder grafana

-2. Create a file named grafana-datasource.yaml inside the prior created folder with following content
+## 2. Create a file named grafana-datasource.yaml inside the prior created folder with following content

 ```sh
   apiVersion: v1